josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/🌀_System_Governance/⚖️_Legal_State_Governance/⚖️_legal_frameworks_remits.md

 ## 🏮 Footer

-*Legal Frameworks and Remits* is a living node of the Polaris Protocol.
+*⚖️ Legal Frameworks and Remits* is a living node of the Polaris Protocol.
 It maps the statutory architectures, oversight systems, and shadow logics that define — and dissolve — UK surveillance governance.

 > 📡 Cross-references: